Kirkirillka/GPS_Tracker/docs/01_01_introduction.md

+# Performance analysis framework for base station placement using IEEE 802.11

-# Introduction and Motivation
+## Introduction and Motivation

 The successful placement of an aerial base station requires knowledge of the locations of the user equipment.
 This data must be collected continuously to provide up-to-date information for a placement algorithm.

 To prepare the experimental evaluation of the placement of the aerial base stations, the framework for the performance analysis needs to be developed.

 ## Requirement Overview

 Its main objective is to receive the GPS location data from several Android-based telephones that send this data via UDP sockets.